Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/index.md

       wp_type: subdomain # or subdirectory
 ```

-Then, save `vvv-custom.yml` and run `vagrant up --provision` to update VVV with the new site. **Always reprovision after making changes to the config files**.
+Then, save `config/config.yml` and run `vagrant up --provision` to update VVV with the new site. **Always reprovision after making changes to the config files**.
 Be sure to indent correctly as whitespace matters in YAML files, VVV prefers to indent using 2 spaces.

 Once `vagrant reload --provision` finishes, you will have a brand new WordPress install!
 We can now visit http://example.test to view our site, or open the `www/example` folder in an editor to start making changes to our site.
 To log in, use `admin` and `password`.

+{% include always_reprovision.html %}

 ### Adding a Multisite